vachan209/gcp-terraform/README.md

 # gcp-terr

-read this documentt always before use any command
+read this documentt always before use any command.please